Bakhtawarkhan90/Barista_cafe/README.md

 - Be cautious when executing SQL queries directly.
 Validate and sanitize user inputs to prevent vulnerabilities like SQL injection.
 - If you encounter issues, check Docker logs and error messages for troubleshooting.

-# Welcome to  BARISTA CAFE!
+# WELCOME TO  BARISTA CAFE!

 ## Home Page
 ![Home Page](./Screenshot%202025-01-14%20131835.png)